learn-co-curriculum/cssi-prework-javascript-conditional/Readme.md

 <img src="https://raw.githubusercontent.com/learn-co-curriculum/cssi-2.5-conditional-statements/master/js-boolean-operator-table.png">

 Conditional statements can have even more complexity if logical operators are included.
 These let us combine conditions.
-Is x greater than 4 AND less than 7?

 Here is a list of all the Logical Operators and what they do:

 <img src="https://raw.githubusercontent.com/learn-co-curriculum/cssi-2.5-conditional-statements/master/js-logical-operators.png">

-Be creative with the messages you write (and let's find some Skee-Ball in the office later!).